TCM Tongue Analysis vs. Blood Tests: When to Use Each

 Key strength: Quantifies specific abnormalities with high precision.

-Blood Test Accuracy
+Blood Test Precision

-Laboratory accuracy (for most biomarkers):
+Laboratory precision (for many biomarkers):

-- 95-99% accuracy - Well-established reference ranges
+- Well-established reference ranges and quality-control protocols

 - Highly reproducible across labs (standardized protocols)